Geordie-R/coti-node-monitor/README.md

 Visit my dedicated telegram bot here [**@StafiChatIDBot**](https://t.me/StafiChatIDBot) for collecting your Chat ID that you will be asked for when you run install-coti-node-monitor.sh in Step 3 that follows.

-## Step 3: Download & Setup The Scripts Required For Stafi Stats
+## Step 3: Download & Setup The Scripts Required

 <br>